Integrating the Expected Future in Load Forecasts with Contextually Enhanced Transformer Models: Integration of the Expected Future across Electrical Energy Domains

-\textbf{Analyzing Forecasting Outliers in Energy Production:} In energy production, where supply must precisely match demand at every moment, managing large forecasting outliers presents significant challenges for power grid operators.
-To address this issue, we have conducted a comprehensive evaluation of our proposed contextually enhanced transformer models, focusing particularly on their ability to handle significant outliers that pose a risk to grid stability during operation and and are difficult to compensate for.
-Our analysis reveals that while transformer model generally perform acceptably on average, they tend to produce a higher number of predictions classified as outliers without the integration of FCI.
-Without FCI, we observe an average of \textbf{0.98 \%} significant outliers exceeding a 30\% MAPE for the transformer models.
-This is reduced to \textbf{0.07 \%} outliers when FCI is included.
+\textbf{Analyzing forecasting outliers:} In addition to improved average accuracy, our proposed approach significantly reduces both the frequency and magnitude of large outliers by leveraging contextual information as displayed in Figure \ref{fig:robustness_comparison}.
+These difficult-to-compensate outliers are typically a major concern for power grid operators as they can pose a risk to grid stability or cause substantial financial losses due to the necessity of last-minute emergency purchases in the intra-day trading market. \\ In the \textit{Railway} case study, our analysis reveals that while transformer models generally perform acceptably on average; however, they tend to produce a higher number of outliers without the integration of FCI.
+Furthermore, we analyze the Swiss National Holiday (August 1, 2023) from the Railway dataset -- a major outlier -- in Figure \ref{fig:case_study_august_1}, comparing forecasting performances of transformer models with and without planning and weather data.
+On that date, we showcase the impact of integrating contextual features to mitigate the outlier.
+Overall, transformer models without FCI, exhibit an average of \textbf{0.60\%} significant outliers exceeding a 30\% MAPE for the transformer models, which is reduced to \textbf{0.073\%} outliers when FCI is included.
 Upon integrating FCI, all contextually enriched transformer models significantly outperform the linear regression model EUB (\textbf{0.37 \%}) in managing outliers.
-This analysis also assists in distinguishing the most robust model among the contextually enhanced transformers, as illustrated in Figure \ref{fig:robustness_comparison}.
-Although the average performances of STF, TST and CF in terms of MAE, MSE, MAPE, and coefficient of determination are similar, STF, when enhanced with FCI, exhibits the lowest count of outliers and the smallest maximum outlier magnitude, establishing it as the most robust model against outliers.
+This analysis also highlights the relative robustness of the different contextually enhanced transformers, as illustrated in Figure \ref{fig:robustness_comparison}.
+Although CE-STF, CE-TST and CF demonstrate similar average performances in terms of NMAE, NRMSE, MAPE, and coefficient of determination (supplementary Figure \ref{fig:averaged_performance_comparison}), CE-STF enhanced with FCI exhibits the lowest count of outliers and the smallest maximum outlier magnitude, establishing it as the most robust model against outliers. \\ In the \textit{Building Energy} case study, we observe a comparable performance improvement among the contextually enhanced transformer models in terms of reducing outlier counts through the integration of future contextual information.
+CE-CF with contextual information consistently records the lowest outlier counts across all MAPE threshold values.
+Particularly, CE-CF displays an average of \textbf{2.97 \%} significant outliers exceeding a 30\% MAPE which is lowered to \textbf{0.2 \%} outliers when FCI is included.
+CF also reaches a zero count of outliers already at a MAPE threshold of \textbf{1.25}, whereas the exclusion of FCI raises the threshold to \textbf{1.92} MAPE.
+This pattern reinforces the advantage of incorporating future context in reducing forecasting outliers and establishes contextually enhanced Crossformer as the most robust model against outliers.
+Moreover, the inclusion of future context universally helps to reduce the outlier counts across models.